adrianvrj/unbound/docs/03-architecture.md

 # Architecture

-This document describes the technical architecture of Unbound.
+This document describes the technical architecture of Unbound's delta-neutral vault.

 ## System Overview